How is functional dyspepsia diagnosed?

 How is it diagnosed in children and teenagers?

-If children and teenagers have digestive problems or belly ache for a number of weeks, the doctor will ask about the type of pain and how long they have had it.
-The doctor will also ask children and their parents about possible signs of a treatable cause.
-These include:
+If children and teenagers have digestive problems or abdominal pain lasting for weeks, their doctor will ask about the type of pain and how long it has lasted, as well as about symptoms that may suggest a treatable cause.
+They include:

 • Unexpected weight loss